jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 # Sound setup
 - Play title theme on the between-days pop-up

-# Interface
-- Make the start screen start the game
-	- Try to do a fadeout or something
-	- Trigger the initial day text

 # Level Iteration
 - Set rat spawns to change on Level 2+